mynlp/jigg/README.md

-// The behavior of pipeline can be customized with Properties object, which consists of the same options used in command-line usages. val props = new Properties props.setProperty("annotators", "corenlp[tokenize,ssplit],berkeleyparser,corenlp[lemma,ner,dcoref]") props.setProperty("berkeleyparser.grFileName", "/path/to/eng_sm6.gr")
+// The behavior of pipeline can be customized with Properties object, which consists of the same options used in command-line usages. val props = new Properties

+props.setProperty("annotators", "corenlp[tokenize,ssplit],berkeleyparser,corenlp[lemma,ner,dcoref]")

+// The path to the model to the Berkeley parser may be necessary. props.setProperty("berkeleyparser.grFileName", "/path/to/eng_sm6.gr")

 // Pipeline is the main class, which eats Properties object.